kerberos-io/documentation/73_addons/5_using_v4l2_rtsp_server_to_stream.md

 ```

 ## Usage:
-If you want to now run it, issue the following command:
+If you want to now run it now, issue the following command:
 ```
 v4l2rtspserver -F15 -H 972 -W 1296 -P 8555 /dev/video0
 ```
+and put the following into kerberos.io configuration page:
+`rtsp://<kerberos.io ip>:8555/unicast`

 ## Automate
 To automate running the RTSP server at boot

+### Startup script
-### Create start script in /home/pi/startrtspserver.sh with the following contents:
+Create start script in /home/pi/startrtspserver.sh with the following contents:
 ```
 #!/bin/bash